-The Kauffman School has ambitious goals for its students-accelerated learning as well as high attendance and character expectations-in support of its mission to create college graduates.
-The results from our analysis of assessment and attendance data show that the Kauffman School is achieving these goals.
+The Kauffman School has ambitious academic goals for its students in support of its mission to create college graduates.
+The results from our analysis of assessment data show that the Kauffman School is either achieving or making substantial progress toward these goals.

-Achieving academic goals.
-An analysis of data from the Kauffman School's first five years shows that the school achieved its goal of average student growth of at least 1.25 years for every year of attendance.
+Achieving academic goals on MAP and EOC exams.
+An analysis of the state assessment data from the Kauffman School's first seven years shows that the school achieved its goal of average student growth of at least 1.25 years for every year of attendance.
 Upon entering the school, the average student was substantially below the state average in terms of mathematics and ELA scores but, within five years, performed well above the state average in both subjects.
-Though the Kauffman School did not achieve its ambitious goal of 75 percent proficiency on each state assessment after three years of student enrollment, the school did achieve that goal after four years of enrollment.
-The Kauffman School's impact on student achievement is more than enough to close the Algebra I and Biology achievement gaps for black students in Kansas City, and equivalent to nearly three quarters of the English II achievement gap.
+Although the Kauffman School did not achieve its ambitious goal of 75 percent proficiency on each state assessment after three years of student enrollment, the school nearly achieved that goal after four years of enrollment.
+The Kauffman School's impact on student achievement is more than enough to close the Algebra I, English II, and Biology achievement gaps for black students in Kansas City.